 Section 1: The Association shall have all powers, both expressed and implied, which are necessary to accomplish the objectives set forth and which are consistent with the laws of the State of Florida.

 Section 2: The affairs of the Association shall be managed by a Board of Directors, hereinafter “the Board.”
-The Board shall consist of four (4) executive officers and nine (9) other members elected from and by the Association membership, and the most recently retiring president, for a total of fourteen (14) voting members.
+The Board shall consist of three (3) executive officers and six (6) other members elected from and by the Association membership, and the most recently retiring president, for a total of ten (10) voting members.

-Section 3: The executive officers shall consist of a President, a Vice-president, a Secretary and a Treasurer.
+Section 3: The executive officers shall consist of a President, a Secretary and a Treasurer.
 The executive officers shall be elected on even numbered years for terms of two years.
-Three (3) other members shall be elected to the Board each year; each such member shall be elected for a term of three years.
-The three (3) longest serving, previously elected members (or the non-elected replacement of an elected member) of the Board shall vacate their positions which shall then be occupied by the newly elected members.
+Two (2) other members shall be elected to the Board each year; each such member shall be elected for a term of three years.
+The two (2) longest serving, previously elected members (or the non-elected replacement of an elected member) of the Board shall vacate their positions which shall then be occupied by the newly elected members.
 Such annual, partial election shall ensure continuity of experience on the Board.
 An individual shall not be permitted to serve more than two consecutive terms as President but may be reelected to the presidency after a four year hiatus.
 All other individuals elected to the Board may be reelected to unlimited numbers of terms.
 No more than two Associate members may serve on the Board simultaneously.

 Section 5: The Board shall set times for meetings for itself and for the Association.
 All meetings of the Board shall be open to all members of the Association except for meetings between the Board and its attorney with respect to personnel matters or proposed or pending litigation where the contents of the discussion would otherwise be governed by the attorney-client privilege.
 The provisions of this section shall also apply to the meetings of any committee or other similar body when a final decision will be made regarding the expenditure of Association funds.
 Association members shall be allowed at least 3 minutes to speak on any matter on the agenda.
 The Board may adopt written, reasonable rules expanding the right of members to speak and governing the frequency, duration, and other manner of member statements and may include a sign-up sheet for members wishing to speak.
 Voting at Board and Association meetings shall proceed as described in §44 and §45 of Robert’s Rules of Order.